Bulgarian Air and Air Defence Forces

 |1/26th Recon Sqn||10th Avn Corps||Tolbukhin AB||MiG-21RF||6|

-An much improved evolution was the MiG-23MLD Flogger-K, the ultimate air to air Flogger available.
-Bulgaria desires to upgrade all of its earlier model interceptors either to this or ideally MiG-29s, but this has not happened yet.
-In Northern Fury however, an additional four were obtained from the former East Germany to bring the one squadron up to strength.
+Historically, there were also 20 of the much-improved type, the MiG-23MLD Flogger-K, this was the ultimate air to air Flogger available anywhere.
+Bulgaria had a plan to upgrade all its earlier model interceptors either to the Flogger-K or ideally MiG-29s, but that has not happened yet.
+In Northern Fury an additional four ‘MLD’ airframes were obtained from the former East Germany to bring one squadron up to full strength of 24.

-The other major derivative in use was the ground attack version.
-The MiG-23BN Flogger-H, an interim adaptation which proved quite effective and popular, but fell short of the capabilities shown by the MiG-27.
-Bulgaria wanted the MiG-27 but was only able to obtain 40 of the Flogger-H.
+The other major derivative in use was the ground attack MiG-23BN Flogger-H. Although envisioned as an interim adaptation for this role, these aircraft proved quite effective and popular, but fell short of the capabilities shown by the later MiG-27.
+Bulgaria wanted the MiG-27 and was pushing Moscow for priority but was unable to pry them away from the Soviets, so in consolation they were able to obtain 40 of the Flogger-H.

 Additionally, Bulgaria operated 15 MiG-23UB Flogger-C training aircraft.
 About half were maintained at the Combat Training school while the rest were sprinkled around the squadrons to allow pilots to maintain qualifications.
 These were not used in combat.